Ashu-hub/All-About-Java/java8 Notes.md

 ### Optional.of() vs Optional.ofNullable()

 	Optional.of(null) -> will throw NullPointerException
-	Optional.ofNullable -> Will not throw NullPointer rather returns an empty Optional object.
+	Optional.ofNullable(null) -> Will not throw NullPointer rather returns an empty Optional object.

 ### Checking Value Presence: isPresent() :-